opencadc/canfar-portal/docs/quick_start_en.md

 </div>

+Note when the VM runs in batch mode, the scratch directory is setup automatically so you do not need the lines above.

-Next, enter the scratch directory, download an astronomical image from CADC there, and run SExtractor on it:
+Next, enter the scratch directory, download an astronomical image from CADC of the CFHT Megaprime there, and run SExtractor on it:
-Here we take the default configuration of SExtractor and decide to only give position and magnitudes of the detected sources.
+Here we take the default configuration of SExtractor and decide to only output the positions and magnitudes of the detected sources.

 <div class="shell">